 We raised €20,221.37, exceeding our crowdfunding goal of €20,000 – a heartfelt thank you to the 300+ backers from 22 countries, who supported my film!

+The costs of post-production exceeded the film’s budget by about 8%.
 You can still support the costs of post-production through the PayPal account (no credit card required): click here.

 My name is Kamila Dydyna and I’m a Polish filmmaker based in Dublin.
 I’ve wanted to make films for as long as I remember.